abril-AL/Substance-Tracker-App/README.md

         - There are total 18 substances for the user to choose from
         - Users can log more than one substance taken in a singlee log instance
     - Analysis
-        - TODO: explain the purpose of this page
+        - TODO: explain the purpose of this page lul
     - Calendar
         - The calendar page allows users to check the total substance logs for any given day
         - Upon the user selecting a day from the calendar component, the box at the bottom of the screen will display the sum of each substance taken that day